Pasta 101 – 12 Tips

 As a general rule long thin pasta goes best with thinner, smoother sauces and tubular, round or ribbon-shaped pasta goes better with chunkier sauces.

 Aglio e olio, garlic and oil, is the simplest and quickest of all pasta dishes.
 For each person sauté one crushed garlic clove in olive oil.
-Mix with freshly drained pasta and serve.
+Mix with freshly strained pasta and serve.
+(Pepper and Parmigiano Reggiano DOP with butter is also a nice addition.)

-Another easy pasta dish is to mix freshly drained pasta with pesto.
-Mmm…delicious.
+Another easy pasta dish is to simply mix freshly strained pasta with pesto.

-Fresh Parmigiano-Reggiano is the best cheese to grate over pasta.
-Scrumptious on most dishes except those involving shellfish.
+Fresh Parmigiano-Reggiano DOP is the best cheese to grate over pasta as is Grana Padano and Pecorino Romano.

-Find fresh, Italian Parmigiano Reggiano and Pecorino at Herma’s!
+Find fresh, Italian Parmigiano Reggiano, Grana Padano and Pecorino Romano at Herma’s!